tannerbohn/tannerbohn.github.io/ideas.markdown

   - design optimal character sets
     - in terms of writing speed
     - ~~use word2vec skipgram algo to find encodings for characters and base char set off of it~~
+    - nestable characters
+  - generate langauge with as much structure as possible?
+  - ~~make MSE curve generation program with exponential scaling~~

 ___